dwariyar/podcast_transcriber/README.md

 The React development server will usually launch your browser to http://localhost:3000.

 With both services running, you can now interact with the Podcast Transcriber application via your browser.

+You will now need to input your OpenAI API Key, Algolia Application ID, and Algolia Write API Key directly into the provided fields in the frontend UI before initiating a transcription.